swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 3. Get rid of the extraneous "NOTES" files

-If we can get through this example in the available time, we will move onto more advanced shell topics...
+If we can get through this example in the available time, we will move on to more advanced shell topics...

 ## Wild cards